Empower: Map your PLN

 - Anything else that helps to illustrate your interactions—past, present, or future—with your network.

-- Export your diagram to an image format and tweet it to @ontarioextend with #oextend.
+- Export your diagram to an image format and share it with your colleagues and with your PLN.
+You can also tweet it to @ontarioextend with the hashtag #oextend.